 Bilateral Cochlear Implantation

-December 2012 - Revised Recommendation for Pneumococcal Meningitis Vaccination for Adult Cochlear Implant Recipients
+Revised Recommendation for Pneumococcal Meningitis Vaccination for Implant Recipients

-The Centers For Disease Control has recently revised the recommendation for pneumococcal meningitis vaccination for adult cochlear implant recipients.
+The Centers For Disease Control has revised the recommendation for pneumococcal meningitis vaccination for adults and for children who are cochlear implant recipients or candidates.
 These recommendations were revised after recent studies on vaccine effectiveness in immunocompetent patients indicated that a change to the vaccine regimen may prove to be even more effective in preventing meningitis in these groups.